-The 14-month ordeal battling charges from his time at the U.S. Capitol on Jan.
-6, 2021, had put so much stress on Matthew L. Perna that he began throwing up blood.
+The 14-month ordeal of battling charges over his time at the U.S. Capitol on Jan.
+6, 2021, had put so much stress on Matthew L. Perna that he began vomiting blood.

 When the U.S. Department of Justice (DOJ) asked to delay his sentencing and announced that it would seek more prison time, it was a bridge too far.
 Perna took his own life on Feb.
 25 in Sharon, Pennsylvania.
 He was 37.

 “Worry, anxiety, stress had worn him down,” Geri Perna, his aunt, said at a Capitol Hill news conference on March 17.
 “He suffered constant nightmares and began throwing up blood.
 He was no longer comfortable leaving his home.

 “One setback after another took its toll on him.
 And he just wanted it to be over.
 His attorney encouraged him to plead guilty by telling him that he would not receive a fair trial in this town.”

 ‘A Feeling of Shame’Collectively, they sounded the alarm that U.S. society is at a precipice, close to losing the freedoms that have been taken for granted for so long.

 “Matt walked through an open door into this Capitol building, a monument that has been called the People’s House,” Geri Perna said.
 “Standing here in front of this building does not give me a sense of pride, but instead [brings] a feeling of shame.”

 Matthew Perna had pleaded guilty to one felony count of obstruction of an official proceeding, the congressional certification of the presidential election results.
 He also pleaded guilty to three misdemeanor charges.